 Also, through our Strategic Economic Plan we have discovered where we have ‘super’ strengths - high productivity, specialised, high value jobs - namely in Chemicals, Petroleum and Pharmaceuticals and Motor Vehicle Manufacturing.

 We also have distinctive sectoral specialisms in high-value engineering, energy, and professional and business services, as well as growth potential in food, agri-tech and biological engineering.

-Manufacturing sector accounts for 23 per cent of economy - two and half times more than the national average
+Manufacturing sector accounts for 23% of economy - 2.5 times more than the national average

 We have also found out that we while our working population is more skilled than anywhere else in the north, it’s also is much older than other parts of the country, so our Local Industrial Strategy must address this and reflect where we concentrate our efforts to seize and exploit opportunity.